icecream17/Stuff/writing/walk.md

 ## Impulse

 Impulse is defined as a change in momentum.
-If a ball bounces off a wall, the wall hath imparted impulse on the ball.
+If a ball bounces off a wall, the wall imparts impulse on the ball.

 By equal and opposite reaction, when you push a wall (and the wall just stays still because it's massive), what seems to happen is that you get pushed away from the wall.
 That is, you pushes the wall, the wall pushed you back.